-Shareholders and other interested parties may communicate with the Board by writing to the Chairman of the Nominating and Corporate Governance Committee at the Company’s address.
-The Chairman of the Nominating and Corporate Governance Committee shall forward such communications to all Directors if they relate to substantive matters and include information, suggestions or comments that the Chairman of the Nominating and Corporate Governance Committee, with the assistance of the Corporate Secretary, deems appropriate for consideration by the full Board.
+Shareholders and other interested parties may communicate with the Board by writing to the Independent Presiding Director at the Company’s address.
+The Independent Presiding Director shall forward such communications to all directors if they relate to substantive matters and include information, suggestions or comments that the Independent Presiding Director with the assistance of the Corporate Secretary, deems appropriate for consideration by the full Board.

 If a shareholder rights plan is adopted without first submitting such action to a shareholder vote, the Board shall, within 12 months following its adoption, either submit the shareholder rights plan to a shareholder vote or redeem the shareholder rights plan or cause it to expire.